Accessibility Statement

 We support the realignment of financial incentives for the entire pharmaceutical supply chain so that patients directly benefit from the net pricing we provide.
 We are also taking important steps within our own control to increase access to Lilly medicines today.

 Lilly offers a variety of affordability solutions through patient support programs and copay assistance across the major products in our portfolio.
-For many of our migraine, immunology, diabetes and obesity medicines, we have copay assistance programs to bring eligible patients’ monthly out-of-pocket costs to as little as $25 or lower.
+For many of our migraine, immunology, diabetes and obesity medicines, we have copay assistance programs to bring eligible, commercially insured patients’ monthly out-of-pocket costs to as little as $35 or lower.
 For cancer, the Lilly Oncology Support Center assists eligible patients in identifying affordability options related to their Lilly treatment.
-The Lilly Diabetes Solution Center is a resource for patients to learn about our different insulin affordability solutions, which are outlined below.
+The Lilly Diabetes Solution Center is a resource for patients to learn about our insulin affordability solutions, which are outlined in Insulin Affordability below.

 Information about all of our insulin affordability solutions is available on insulinaffordability.com and through the Lilly Diabetes Solution Center at (833) 808-1234.
 The Solution Center is a call center staffed with experts who can help guide individuals to the affordability solution that best matches their needs, including connecting people with diabetes to charitable organizations that provide free Lilly insulin.
 Additionally, we are a financial supporter of getinsulin.org, a tool launched in 2020 by the patient advocacy group, Beyond Type 1, that helps people easily find the most affordable insulin options in their area – regardless of brand or manufacturer.
 Both web- and app-based, getinsulin.org is a convenient one-stop shop for people who use insulin and is available in both English and Spanish.